akretion/odoo2dev/README.rst

 Always:
   - deactivate crons and outgoing mails

-Other operations are optionnal and depends of the inputs (options or env vars):
+Other operations are optionnal and depends of options or environment vars:

 Optionally and depending on the inputs:
   - ODEV_INSTALL: comma-separated list of modules to install